 - Bittersweet chocolate: You want DARK chocolate when you make this pots de crème recipe.
 I used Guittard 74% cacao baking wafers here, I've also made this recipe with 60% Ghirardelli bittersweet chocolate chips.
 Both work very well.

-- Egg yolks and one egg: This will help form our chocolate custard.
+- Egg yolks and one egg: This will help form our chocolate custard, the extra egg yolks add more richness to the custard.

 - Heavy whipping cream: You must use 100% heavy cream or the pots de crème will not set up properly.